john-hawkins/texturizer/README.md

 texturizer -columns=question,answer -topics data/test.csv > data/output.csv
 ```

-This will produce take the [Input CSV](data/test.csv), add simple summary columns and
+This will take the Input CSV, calculate some simple summary features and
 produce an Output CSV with features appended as new columns.

-For more complicated features see the additional options.
+For more complicated features see the additional options (outlined above).